Tier 4 Sponsor

 - Make visits, pre-arranged or not, to check compliance

-I run a language school, do I have to apply for this licence
+I run a language school, do I have to apply for tier 4 sponsor licence

 No, if you run a language school that offers short-term study courses (up to 11months) you may not need this licence.
 However, other accreditation is necessary.

-I used to have a sponsorship licence but it was revoked.
+Sponsorship licence has been revoked.
 Can I apply again

 Yes, you can apply again, however you will need to wait for the “cooling period” to end before you can do so.